techthehood/notes/nodejs/Postman/postman google authentication.md

 #### Environmental variable token
-> NOTE: see video 110 advanced postman type {{ authToken }} in the token input field click "update" button enter the following script in the "test" panel/ test script section of the login and create requests **test runs after the request is received**
+> NOTE: see video #110 "advanced postman" type {{ authToken }} in the token input field click "update" button enter the following script in the "test" panel/ test script section of the login and create requests **test runs after the request response is received (post script)**

 ```
   if(pm.response.code === 200){
     pm.environment.set("authToken",pm.response.json().token)
   }
 ```
-pm object has the environment variables which can be set with environment.set("varName","value") like localStorage. pm also has .respone.codes, & the .response.json (which is the body)
+pm object has the environment variables which can be set with environment.set("varName","value") like localStorage. pm also has pm.respone.codes, & the pm.response.json (which is the body)

 **I can also manually create the authToken environment variable using the gear (Manage Environments) icon in the top right of the screen and pasting in the jwt**